the root crafter

 • Self-image

 The man may begin to anticipate failure, which further worsens control.
-Premature ejaculation reflects a system that is struggling to maintain balance.
+Premature ejaculation reflects that system is struggling to maintain balance.

 Weak or Fake Erections